DennisHeimbigner/ttm/INSTALL.md

 ## Implementations

-There are three versions of the ttm interpreter in different programming languages:
+There are two versions of the ttm interpreter in different programming languages:
 1. C
-2. Java
-3. Python
+2. Python

 ### 1. C Interpreter